Updated: Jan 19

 The total number of bugs found by automation/manual testing.

-List of the most important bugs found during the version.
+List of the most critical bugs found during the version.

 Defects per application module (Defect patterns).

-The Number of defects divided based on their statuses (Invalid, Duplicate, Cannot Reproduce, Etc..).
+The Number of defects is divided based on their statuses (Invalid, Duplicate, Cannot Reproduce, Etc..).

 The number of defects found using the automation framework.

 Add a short description of the 3rd party / In-house tools used during the tests.

 This area should include the test environments used by the testing team during the testing process; the information should include the following:

 The environment availability during the project.